-WHO warns of new phase of covid-19 in Europe
+WHO warns of new phase of Covid-19 in Europe

 France

-Europe has once again become the epicenter” of the virus’ circulation, said French government spokesman Gabriel Attal.
-President Emmanuel Macron has ordered the French to be given a booster dose of the vaccine, according to local media.
+Europe is once again the epicenter” of the virus’s circulation, said French government spokesman Gabriel Attal.
+President Emmanuel Macron has ordered the French to be given the booster dose of the vaccine, according to local press reports.

 Since October, the country has shown an increase in infections, with an incidence rate of 62 cases per 100,000 inhabitants, above the alert limit.